 Disclaimer: Square is not a tax advisor, nor an accounting firm.
 Tax compliance is your responsibility.
 We do not guarantee the applicability or accuracy of our tax tools.
 This article should not be construed as tax or legal advice.
 If you have any questions about your tax obligations, you should consult a professional tax advisor.

-The most important thing to remember about AUS taxes is that you only need to collect them if you have a presence in the state that you are shipping an order to.
-If you don’t, then you won’t collect taxes.
+Using store addresses for taxes: Physical store locations, shipping addresses, and pickup locations all have tax implications.
+An important thing to remember about U.S. taxes is that you need to collect them if you have a presence (i.e., nexus) in the locale and/or state that you’re shipping an order to.
+Same applies for pickup locations.

 Start selling: Preview and publish